forgxyz/forgxyz.github.io/_office/index.md

 #### projects

-[this website](/) - my fun exploration in having a website and public content. [notes on its progression](website)
+[this website](/) - my fun exploration in having a website and public content. written from the ground up and powered by jekyll. hosted on github pages. [notes on its progression](website)

-[expensifly](/expensifly) - a basic django webapp for recording my expenses. i use google sheets right now and figured i could do better. my aim is to build a portal i can access from my phone for a quick glance at spending & budgeting.
+[expensifly](/expensifly) - a django webapp for recording my expenses and broad fiancial management. i use google sheets right now and figured i could do better. my aim is to build a portal i can access from my phone for a quick glance at spending & budgeting.
   - **28 sept 2020:** [it's up!](https://expensifly.herokuapp.com) ... it will be a continual work in progress but it's up! take a look by logging in with un: **testuser** / pw: **banana4g**
   - plenty of improvements to be made, like adding visualizations, but i am proud